Recently I asked some colleagues for some revision tips, and this is what we came up with:

 17. Stop looking at social media!

 Avoid temptation.
 Try to get quality non-fragmented revision time.
-Stay off the social media.
-If you are a social media junky then use it as a treat to help you revise - for every 60 minutes of revision, you earn 5 minutes on Facebook or Twitter.
+Stay off social media.
+If you are a social media junky, then use it as a treat to help you revise - for every 60 minutes of revision, you earn 5 minutes on Facebook or Twitter.
 Put the phone down, lock it in a drawer, and resist the urge.